 The Yas Om during the Version War

-In the post Version War period, the Yas Om suffered a significant decline in numbers as the first generation uploaded themselves to a post biological state, while there was a significant drop-off in conversions from other clades.
+In the post Version War period, the Yas Om suffered a decline in numbers as the first generation uploaded themselves to a post biological state, while there was a drop-off in conversions from other clades.
 The exceptions to these were the Yas Om of Metasoft, where the template proved as popular among Vecs as ever, and the Solar Dominion, which embraced the NoCoZo traitors who had aided them in the Version War and incorporated them into Dominion culture.
 The ComEmp period also saw a renewal of interest in the clade among ascension-oriented beings, especially in the Keter Dominion, where it has adopted it as a flexible biont template for exploring the modosophont mind.

 The Yas Om in the 10th millennium

-The largest number of Yas Om in absolute terms are still found in Metasoft territory, whose core leadership may include as many as ten billion individuals.
-The Solar Dominion is home to around two billion Yas Om, mostly concentrated in the Fons Luminis system, while another two billion Yas Om live scattered throughout the NoCoZo.
-The Keter Dominion's population has fluctuated over time as a result of a higher rate of ascension than elsewhere in the Terragen Sphere is not thought to exceed twenty billion, and is unlikely to increase given the Yas Om's high rate of uploading later in life.
+The largest number of Yas Om in absolute terms are still found in Metasoft territory, whose colonial population may include as many as 540 billion of these cyborgs.
+The Solar Dominion is home to around 200 billion Yas Om, with the largest concentration around Fons Luminis, while 120 billion Yas Om live scattered throughout the NoCoZo.
+The Keter Dominion's population has fluctuated over time as a result of a higher rate of ascension than elsewhere in the Terragen Sphere, and in the present day is home to 60 billion Yas Om.

 Outside these regions, the Yas Om have remained marginal, with the exception of The Seams.
 The Burdikeer has adopted entire clans of Yas Om to act as its proxies, and many more Denizens of The Seams have converted to the clade.
 New Yas Om cultures have developed in isolation within this realm of space, and have shunned violence along with any involvement in Sephirotic politics.
 This phenomenon of Yas Om migration to The Seams has not been well documented, but it seems to have been going on for many millennia after the Version War.
-It is possible that The Burdikeer or some other higher power encouraged this phenomenon, so as to see the Yas Om reach their true potential without being overshadowed by true Transapients.
+It is possible that The Burdikeer or some other higher power encouraged this phenomenon, so as to see the Yas Om reach their full potential.

 While they may not have lived up to their creator's expectations as the successor to the Superior clade, the Yas Om have managed to persist across the ages and continue to draw new converts to this day.
 Toposophic researchers have learned a great deal about the process of ascension through observing the Yas Om's mental development, and have concluded that the path to godhood has some strange detours, many of which are worthy of exploration in their own right.
 The Yas Om have devoted themselves to exploring these lesser-travelled roads, discovering many new truths about the toposophic landscape along the way.